pviafore/nvd3-bottle-example/README.md

 # nvd3-bottle-example
-An example of NVd3 data viz with Flask as a back end
+An example of NVd3 data viz with Bottle as a back end

 # To Run